The long beginning: 1820s - 1950s

 Unlike the Difference Engine, which was limited to specific calculations, the Analytical Engine was to be a general-purpose machine, featuring elements of modern computing such as a central processing unit (the “mill”), memory (the “store”), punched cards for programmability, and conditional branching.
 Interestingly, the punch cards were inspired by loom cards used by textile mills.
 This machine foreshadowed modern computers in its ability to execute any calculation given the proper instructions.
 However, due to its complexity, lack of continued government funding, and the limitations of 19th-century engineering, the Analytical Engine was never fully constructed.

 Charles Babbage met Augusta Ada Byron, later known as Ada Lovelace, at a party in 1833, where he demonstrated a working portion of his Difference Engine.
 Ada was intrigued with the concept of a machine replicating human tasks at greater speed and efficiency, and soon became one of his few true disciples.
-However, as a high-born woman, her initial role was likely that of an interested observer — an educated aristocrat who was curious about scientific progress but hardly expected to contribute in any technical capacity.
+However, as a high-born woman, her initial role was likely that of an interested observer — an educated aristocrat who was curious about scientific progress but hardly expected to contribute in a technical capacity.
 She might have been considered a future patron.

 Ada was born in 1815 to the poet Lord Byron and his aristocratic wife, Annabella Milbanke (Baroness Wentworth).
 Her mother, determined to steer Ada away from her father’s “poetic madness,” insisted on a rigorous education in mathematics and logic — an unusual path for a woman of her social standing.
 Fortuitously, Ada was naturally gifted in this avocation.